junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Passed/agreed to in House: On passage Passed by recorded vote: 235 - 190 (Roll no. 873).(text: CR H8016-8019)
 - 2011-12-01 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8033)
 - 2011-12-01 — The previous question was ordered pursuant to the rule. (consideration: CR H8032)
+- 2011-12-05 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.